miriankhajishvili/tera_app/README.md

 Project is about user Management Dashboard where you can rule users info.
 A user can have only two roles: User and Admin.

+For login as ADMIN please use - Emai: admin@admin Password:Admin123

 - The project includes an authorization/registration page that has its own validations and obligation to fill in mandatory fields.
 Angular reactive forms is used for user authentication/registration.